 634 for accurate brain mapping.
 Within ANTsXNet, we have created several deep learning

-635 networks for brain extraction for several image modalities (e.g., T1, FLAIR, fractional
+635 networks for brain extraction for the following MRI-based modalities: T1, FLAIR, and fractional

-636 anisotropy).
-Similarly, for the developmental brain atlas work15 we developed similar func-
+636 anisotropy.
+Similarly, For the developmental brain atlas work15 we developed similar func-

 637 tionality for mouse brains of different modalities and developmental age.
 All networks use